geobricks/geobricks_trmm/README.md

 Geobricks TRMM
 ==============

 TRMM plug-in for Geobricks downloader.
+With automated tests.